ravikumarrajasimhan/funretro/README.md

 # Fun Retrospectives
 Easy to use and beautiful restrospective board.
-Inspired by ideaboardz.

 Learn more about retrospectives at [funretrospectives.com](http://funretrospectives.com)